allenap/rust-postgresfixture/README.md

 2. Paste updated `--help` output into [`README.md`](README.md) (this file; see near the top).
 On macOS the command `cargo run -- --help | pbcopy` is helpful.
-3. Build **and** test: `cargo build && ./with-runtimes cargo test`.
+3. Build **and** test: `cargo build && cargo test`.
 The latter on its own does do a build, but a test build can hide warnings about dead code, so do both.
 4. Commit with message "Bump version to `$VERSION`."
 5. Tag with "v`$VERSION`", e.g. `git tag v1.0.10`.
-6. Push: `git push --tags`.
+6. Push: `git push && git push --tags`.
 7. Publish: `cargo publish`.

 ## License